Ary Chandra

 Ary Chandra (born November 10, 1984) is a retired Indonesian professional basketball player.
-He plays for Pelita Jaya Esia Jakarta of the Indonesian basketball league.
-He is also a member of the Indonesia national basketball team.
+In his career he only played for the Pelita Jaya Esia Jakarta of the Indonesian Basketball League (IBL).
+He is also a former member of the Indonesia national basketball team.

+National team career

 Chandra competed for the Indonesia national basketball team at the FIBA Asia Championship 2009 for the first time.
 He averaged 11.4 points per game for the team.